-Lignin, the natural "glue" that gives plants their structural integrity, comprises about 30 percent of most biomass.
+Lignin comprises about 30 percent of most biomass.
 In most paper and pulping mills, lignin is a near waste product burned for process heat.
 UW-Madison professor Shannon Stahl, however, has developed a novel way to convert lignin into high-value chemicals.
 Stahl and his team discovered an efficient, cost-effective method for breaking down lignin's six-carbon rings - the "aromatics" - into individual components.
 Traditionally sourced from petroleum, aromatics are used in a wide variety of products, including plastic soda bottles, Kevlar, pesticides, pharmaceuticals, and are essential components of jet fuel.
+CONTACT US mblanchard@energy.wisc.edu